kevinboone/xine-server/xsradio/README.md

 ## What is this?

 `xsradio` is a simple console-based Internet radio stream selector, for use with the `xine-server` audio server, particularly on an embedded Linux system.
 It uses the `ncurses` library to provide a simple user interface.

+`xsradio` is designed to be able to run in a Linux kernel console, that is, without any kind of graphical user interface installed.

 ## Prerequisites